Linesight-RL/linesight/README.md

 This code is a Work-in-Progress, constantly evolving.
 Do not expect this repository to be clean/finalized/easily usable.
 *Updated on June 9th 2023, synced with commit 8d8c0660bf516305f898a20359a929a59994f6e6 in our private repository*

 This codebase requires the game Trackmania Nations Forever as well as [TMInterface](https://donadigo.com/tminterface/).
+NOTE: This codebase is only working on TMInterface versions < 2.0.0.
+Download the [1.4.3 version of TMInterface here](https://donadigo.com/files/TMInterface/TMInterface_1.4.3_Setup.exe).

 ### Installation
 The code is known to work with Python 3.10.